Vacuum Oven

 Key Features

-• Precision Vacuum Control: Digital solenoid valves + Pirani/Capacitance Manometer gauges maintain steady-state vacuum ±5% over 8-hour bake cycles.
+- Precision Vacuum Control: Digital solenoid valves and Pirani/Capacitance Manometer gauges maintain steady-state vacuum ±5% over 8-hour bake cycles

-• Inert Gas Purge & Backfill: Integrated N₂/Ar ports enable oxygen-free cooling and chamber normalization after vacuum cycles.
+- Inert Gas Purge and Backfill: Integrated N₂/Ar ports enable oxygen-free cooling and chamber normalisation after vacuum cycles

-• Observation & Safety: Dual-pane tempered glass + polycarbonate shield for unobstructed part visibility (Class 100 cleanroom compatible).
+- Dual-Pane Observation Window: Tempered glass and polycarbonate shield for unobstructed part visibility — Class 100 cleanroom compatible

-• Modular Shelf Design: Tool-free removal for thorough cleaning and reconfiguration between product lots.
+- Modular Tool-Free Shelf Design: Rapid removal for thorough cleaning and lot reconfiguration between product batches

 Applications

-• Semiconductor Wafer Degassing: Pre-bonding outgassing for advanced interconnect processes
+- Semiconductor Wafer Degassing: Pre-bonding outgassing for advanced interconnect and packaging processes

-• PCB Assembly Dry-Packing: Post-solder cleaning and moisture removal before shipping
+- PCB Assembly Dry-Packing: Post-solder moisture removal before shipping and long-term storage

-• Battery Cell Pre-Drying: Cathode/anode material conditioning prior to cell assembly
+- Battery Cell Pre-Drying: Cathode and anode material conditioning prior to cell assembly

-• Contract Testing: High-throughput lot processing with traceability and SPC data logging
+- Contract Testing: High-throughput lot processing with SPC data logging and traceability documentation

 Compliance Standards

-• ISO 5: Cleanroom Classification (Class 100 compatible chambers)
+- ISO 5 — Cleanroom Classification (Class 100 compatible chamber configurations)

 Safety Features